7 Best Places To Visit in Pokhara

 Ending a travel tale without any drama is a myth in my life!
 How come you can put yourself in such circumstances could be learned by me.
-I did my return booking from the zostel itself.
-Subsequently headed towards the bus stand early morning with some fellow travelers who were going for the Annapurna trek.
+I did my return booking from the Zostel itself.
+Subsequently headed towards the bus stand early morning with some fellow travellers who were going for the Annapurna trek.
 There are three bus stands in Pokhara, we got so confused running to-fro at one point.
 Thanks to our driver who took full responsibility for dropping us till the bus by any means.
 Our journey till Sunauli was not an easy bed!
 Meanwhile, we got to change our bus in the middle due to some technical problems and the other bus was already full.
 It was a hell of a journey but an experience for a lifetime.
 We were out of Nepali currency and mind you local shops, street vendors hardly take any Indian currency.

-Also, read my adventurous trip to Kathmandu here: https://gustygadders.com/kathmandu-in-and-out-one-day-trip-to-chandragiri-hills/
+Also, read my adventurous trip to Kathmandu.

 All is well that ends well!
 I fell in love again and this time with those snowcapped buddies just like before!
-Moreover we met some amazing local people, guides, guards, taxi, and rickshaw drivers who helped us a lot.
+Moreover, we met some amazing local people, guides, guards, taxi, and rickshaw drivers who helped us a lot.
 It made me realize how much these people put effort without their welfare.
 Sometimes you came across such wonderful heroes who leave their imprint for a lifetime for their kindness and love.

 Pokhara deserves much more appreciation, not because of its scenic beauty but also for its people and the love they deserve!
 There are many things left to explore here and I am gonna make it very soon to do so!

 Watching those ranges of Dhaulagiri and probably making promises to come back for a new adventure!